KarrLab/obj_tables/docs/overview.rst

 :obj:`RelatedManager` provides three additional methods:

 * `create`: `object.related_objects.create(**kwargs)` is syntatic sugar for `object.attribute.add(RelatedObject(**kwargs))`
-* `get`: this returns a related object with attribute values equal to the supplies keyward argments
+* `get_one`: this returns a related object with attribute values equal to the supplies keyward argments
-* `filter`: this returns the subset of the related objects with attribute values equal to the supplied keyword argments
+* `get`: this returns the subset of the related objects with attribute values equal to the supplied keyword argments

 -------------------------------------
 Meta information